How We Use a Team of Teams Structure as a Digital Agency

 As this investment climbs, so does the risk of “digital ad fraud.”
 Juniper Research released a report in May of 2018 that suggests U.S. brands “lose” $51 million per day, or about $19 billion a year, on fraudulent ads.

 So what does that mean?
 And how can you avoid it?

-Well, ad fraud occurs in a number of ways, but in short: it’s a common issue that prevents your paid ads from reaching the right audiences.
+Well, digital ad fraud occurs in a number of ways, but in short: it’s a common issue that prevents your paid ads from reaching the right audiences.
 This happens less often in proprietary ad purchases on platforms like Facebook, Twitter, or Snapchat, and is most common within the programmatic advertising space.